ccardea/osy-site/yoga/pranayama.md

 When this is achieved [the yogi should practice] *prāṇāyāma*, [which is] interrupting the motion of the breath coming in and going out.

 When this has been achieved refers to becoming steady and relaxed in asana.
 Interrupting the motion of the breath seems to refer to the practice known as *kumbhaka*, or stopping the movement of breath either at the end of inhalation or the end of exhalation.
 Patanjali defines *pranayama* in terms of *kumbhaka*, which gives the sense that he regarded *kumbhaka* as important.

-However, well respected teachers have said that this should not be attempted until basic inhalation and exhalation practices have been mastered.
+Caution!
+Well respected teachers have said that this should not be attempted until basic inhalation and exhalation practices have been mastered.

 An alternative explanation is that Patanjali is not referring to *kumbhaka*, but simply to interrupting the natural, automatic flow of the breath and taking conscious control.